This article gives details of how to file attachments in incoming emails when the configuration is not the default setting. This is where:

 Any attachments in outgoing emails can be manually filed as separate documents in FYI if required from the Attachment section in the drawer of the email (refer to Filing Attachments in Outgoing Emails).

-When In Tray Review is turned "On" and Save Attachments Separately is turned "On" both the email and the attachments are included in your In Tray.
+When In Tray Review is turned "On" (or AutoFile else In Tray is "On" and the email cannot be autofiled) and Save Attachments Separately is turned "On" both the email and the attachments are included in your In Tray.
 The email and attachment are shown as separate documents in FYI and are set as 'draft filed'.
 The email and any attachments are ready for review before they are made accessible to the entire practice.
 The attachments follow the filing details of the email they relate to, but these can be changed when they are filed.

 When In Tray Review is turned "Off" and Save Attachments Separately is turned "On", providing the email can be auto-filed, both the email and attachments are auto-filed.
 They show in your My Recent view and are made accessible to the entire practice.
 The attachments automatically have their filing details set as the same as the email.